Trafficking Risk in Sub-Saharan African Supply Chains

 Freedom of Association

-The Congolese constitution and law allow for freedom of association.
-Political, social, or economic groups or associations were required to register with the Ministry of Interior and Decentralization.[26]
-Citizens hold the right to collectively bargain.
-There have been reported instances of police abductions of unionists, arrests of unionists for peaceful strikes, and unionists being subjected to harassment and threats from government and authority figures.[27]
+The Congolese constitution and law allow freedom of association.
+Citizens also hold the right to collectively bargain.
+Political, social, or economic groups or associations were required to register with the Ministry of Interior and Decentralization.[34]
+There have been reported instances of police abductions of unionists, arrests of unionists for peaceful strikes, and unionists being subjected to harassment and threats from government and authority figures.[35]

 Working Conditions